West Virginia Talk

 J

-jerked up by the hair of the head – kids that were raised up in bad conditions at home.
+jerked up by the hair of the head kids who were raised up in bad conditions at home.
 Raleigh County.
 1950s.
 Submitted by BGC.

 Top of the page